Last Updated on

 View iSimangaliso Wetland Park in a larger map

 Thank you to Heritage Tours and Safari for providing me with the incredible opportunity to observe endangered Samango monkeys in iSimangaliso Wetland Park.
-Thank to our guide whos tips meant that my lunch didn’t stolen by adorable, but mischievous monkeys.
+Thanks to our guide for his tips which meant that my lunch didn’t stolen by adorable, but mischievous monkeys.
 As always, all opinions expressed are my own.